vidister/gimp-web/content/downloads/index.md

 </a>
 </span>
 <br/>
-This link downloads the official GIMP installer for Windows.
+These links download the official GIMP installer for Windows.
 The installer contains both 32-bit and 64-bit versions of GIMP, and will automatically use the appropriate one.

 BitTorrent is a peer-to-peer file sharing system.
 It works by downloading GIMP from a distributed network of BitTorrent users, and may improve download speed dramatically.